varunvermatechy/chat-app/README.md

 # chat-app

+--Install all the packages by running- npm i
-TO run node-
+--To run node-
   --cd Socket
   --node server.js

- To run angular app
+ --To run angular app
    --ng s -o

 --I have used stream chat socket (trial version) to connect my application.
 --The socket is in nodeSocket folder.In this folder there is a file (server.js) in which the connection is made to Stream with StreamApiKey.